hemantksingh/messup-learn/fundamentals/networking/Local IPC.md

 ### Secure pipes

 * Weakly ACL'd named pipes can be written to by low privilege processes
-* Named pipes allow impersonation - ability of connected clients to use their oen permissions on remote servers.
-High privilege attacks can impersonate the caller and find information disclosed from the pipe.
+* Named pipes allow impersonation - the pipe server thread can adopt the security context of the connected client (`ImpersonateNamedPipeClient`).
+The classic attack is a low privilege process creating a pipe with a predictable name so that a high privilege client connects to it and is impersonated.
+Clients can limit this by connecting with the `SECURITY_IDENTIFICATION` or `SECURITY_ANONYMOUS` impersonation level.
+Servers should create pipes with `FILE_FLAG_FIRST_PIPE_INSTANCE` so that creation fails if a pipe with that name already exists.

 You can define ACLs for a named pipe [using security descriptors](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipe-security-and-access-rights).
 The ACLs in the default security descriptor for a named pipe grant full control to the LocalSystem account, administrators, and the creator owner.
 They also grant read access to members of the Everyone group and the anonymous account.

-So in essence a pipe with a default security descriptor can only be accessed by the LocalSystem account.
+So with the default security descriptor any local user can read from the pipe, and only LocalSystem, Administrators and the creating owner have full control.
+Supply an explicit security descriptor when creating the pipe if that is too permissive.

 ## gRPC